doryphores/django-prototype/README.md

 is configurable on a per-project basis.
 For example, if you place a json file named ``products`` in the data folder, the resulting data structure can be used in a for loop in your templates:

-	{% for product in data.products %}
+	{% for product in project.data.products %}
 	...
 	{% endfor %}